harkaitz/sh-htoolchain/README.md

         -t MACRO ...         : Check whether it is defined.
 (CC,CFLAGS) -s @H1 @H2 @c++ TYPE : Get the size of a type.
 (CC,CXX,CFLAGS,CXXFLAGS)

+cc-vers

+    Usage: cc-vers

+    Print versions of C environment utilities.

+gcc-env

+    Usage: gcc-env

+    Compilation environment to /var/lib/gcc prefix.
+It also searches for dependencies in /usr.

 hautotools

     Usage: hautotools ...